loic425/sylius-resource-formation/pages/06_providers.md

 <v-clicks>

-When your resource is a Doctrine entity, there's a default provider `Sylius\Component\Resource\Symfony\Request\State\Provider` which is already configured to your operations.
+When your resource is a Doctrine entity, there's a default provider `Sylius\Resource\Symfony\Request\State\Provider` which is already configured to your operations.

 As it uses the Doctrine repository configured on your resource, some default repository methods are used.